 Nazneen Sada Mayadas

-She has been the recipient of many awards including the Council on Social Work Education Partners in International Social Work Education Award, the Distinguished Alumni Award from Washington University George Warren Brown School of Social Work; Lifetime Achievement Award from Tarrant County Texas and a Lifetime Achievement Award from National Association of Social Workers, Texas Chapter.
-In 2010 Dr. Mayadas was one of the fifteen women whose contributions are celebrated in the book by Professor Alice Lieberman, 'Women in Social Work who changed the World ' published by Lyceum Press.
+She was the recipient of many awards including the Council on Social Work Education Partners in International Social Work Education Award, the Distinguished Alumni Award from Washington University George Warren Brown School of Social Work; Lifetime Achievement Award from Tarrant County Texas and a Lifetime Achievement Award from National Association of Social Workers, Texas Chapter.
+In 2010 Dr. Mayadas was one of the 15 women whose contributions were celebrated in the book by Professor Alice Lieberman, 'Women in Social Work who changed the World ' published by Lyceum Press.
 She is now Professor Emerita at The University of Texas at Arlington.

-The years between the beginnings of her social work career in community work in Calcutta, India, her homeland, and her retirement in 2006 as Professor Emerita at the University of Texas at Arlington, are packed with contributions to the profession.
+The years between the beginning of her social work career in community work in Calcutta, India, her homeland, and her retirement in 2006 as Professor Emerita at the University of Texas at Arlington, were packed with contributions to the profession.
 Some of her innovative and ground-breaking achievements and her contributions to the improvement of practice are summarized as follows:

 - Her research undertaken in the 1970s and 1980s on effectiveness in the teaching and practice of counseling skills and the use of video in clinical practice and training was groundbreaking at the time and indeed was a precursor of the evidence based approach at a time when research in clinical practice in social work was still developing.
 Her graduate students were required to present to agencies, thus enabling agencies to supplement their training programs with the latest ideas.
 Evidence of the lasting impact of her work is that one of her training videos made in collaboration with Bert Rodriguez, Interviewing Skills: A Step-by-step Micro counseling Model.
 This is still used and distributed nationwide in many universities and community colleges as a DVD for training.